Frequently asked questions

 You control that.
 When you add an event to your calendar, Scene warns about lock-screen exposure and lets you set a private display name — the calendar entry uses that instead of the real event title.

 Every event detail has a Report option that alerts moderators.
 Use it for anything inaccurate, unsafe, or that doesn't belong.
+Our safety center rounds up every safety tool in one place.

 Tap Save on any event to add it to My schedule.
 Saved while logged out?
 Your picks are kept on your device and offered for merge when you sign in.